ucshama/parthenon_project/README.md

 # Digital Humanities for the Ancient World - Syllabus

-A template for a [Github Pages](https://pages.github.com) hosted syllabus.

-- See the [live site](https://jan-martinek.github.io/gh-syllabus/) generated from this repo.
+- See the [live site](https://tsolakisgeo.github.io/DHAW202/) generated from this repo.
-- See the code in the [`master` branch](https://github.com/jan-martinek/gh-syllabus/tree/master).
-- Fork/clone this repository and make your own course syllabus on Github Pages.

 ## Syllabi based on this template